Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 (i) a report on the procedures, including the

-quality control/quality assurance, followed during the collection of the ground
+quality control and quality assurance, followed during the collection of the

-(B) a list of the detection limits and the
+including a list of the detection limits and test methods used, of the

-of the ground water monitoring as required by Subsection
+the results of the groundwater monitoring as required by Subsection

 R315-308-2(8).

-which presents the ground water protection standards that are available for the
+groundwater protection standards that are available for the constituents listed

-constituents listed as Appendix II in 40 CFR 258, the ground water quality
+as Appendix II in 40 CFR 258, the groundwater quality standards of Sections

 (b) If a constituent is detected and a